Rochester Entry Requirements

 Recommended Vaccinations

-- Hepatitis A - recommended for all travelers
+- Hepatitis A and B, recommended for most international travelers

 Health Insurance